ankane/kms_encrypted/guides/Amazon.md

 You can use the SNS topic or another target to send events to a log provider or [SIEM](https://en.wikipedia.org/wiki/Security_information_and_event_management), where can you do more advanced anomaly detection.

+You should also use other tools to detect breaches, like an [IDS](https://www.alienvault.com/blogs/security-essentials/open-source-intrusion-detection-tools-a-quick-overview).
+You can use [Amazon GuardDuty](https://aws.amazon.com/guardduty/) if you run infrastructure on AWS.

 ## Key Rotation

 KMS supports [automatic key rotation](https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html).